M-i-c-h-a-e-l-W/Multiplayer-Snake/README.md

 If you have any questions please contact me.

 **How to run it:**<br/>
-- run a the ./startDocker.sh Script or: "docker run --name simple-postgresql -e POSTGRES_PASSWORD=test -e POSTGRES_USER=test -e POSTGRES_DB=test -p 127.0.0.1:5433:5432 -d postgres"
+- run the "./startDocker.sh" Script or: "docker run --name simple-postgresql -e POSTGRES_PASSWORD=test -e POSTGRES_USER=test -e POSTGRES_DB=test -p 127.0.0.1:5433:5432 -d postgres"
 - go in the backend folder and run "mvn clean install"
 - then "mvn spring-boot:run"
 - now you can play it using your ip adress + http://xxx.xxx.xxx.xxx:8080/snake.html